-Our Stop the Sting campaign is part of a coalition focused on Jellyfish Hazard Management.
-Through a New Jersey Department of Environmental Protection (NJDEP) funded grant, we are working with multiple partners to educate the public and try to reduce the populations of stinging bay nettles in Barnegat Bay.
+Our Stop the Sting Campaign is part of a coalition focused on reducing Bay Nettle populations and working on jellyfish education throughout Barnegat Bay.
+Through a partially funded New Jersey Department of Environmental Protection (NJDEP) grant, we are working with our partners in 3 targeted lagoon communities to study experimental population reduction methods in order to find the best control procedures.

 To stay up to date on Bay Nettle Updates and campaign projects, please fill out the form below!

-Berkeley Township Underwater Search and Rescue (BTUSAR) will be scrubbing floating docks and bulkheads in targeted lagoon communities.
-Through this scrubbing program, they will be removing bay nettle polyps that may be settling on homeowners’ property.
-They will also be working to remove or relocate floating docks.
+Volunteer divers from the Berkeley Township Underwater Search and Rescue Squad (BTUSAR) will be scrubbing floating docks and bulkheads in targeted lagoon communities.
+Through this scrubbing program, they will be removing Bay Nettle polyps that may be settling on homeowners’ property.

 Right now the Berkeley Dive Team will be focusing on the Berkeley Shores Lagoon Area.
 If you live in this area and would like more info or to sign up for this program please email: [email protected]

-Save Barnegat Bay will be distributing settling plates to community members who would like to participate to our community science campaign.
+Save Barnegat Bay will be distributing settling plates to community members who would like to participate in our Community Science Program.
 The installation process for these plates is very simple, and anyone living on Barnegat Bay or off of a lagoon can participate.
 All you have to do is hang the settling plates from your bulkhead for the summer season.
 During installation, please make sure that the plates are at least partially submerged.
-By the end of the summer, Save Barnegat Bay will be hosting a few Observation Days at our EcoCenter.
+By the end of the summer, Save Barnegat Bay and BTUSAR will be hosting a few Observation Days.
 Volunteers can sign up during this time to bring in their settling plates and learn about what has been growing on their plates and where these bay nettles are most prominent in the Bay!

 *To get involved with the citizen science campaign fill in the sign-up form above*

-*SBB Observation Date(s) for the 2021 summer season will be posted soon*
+*SBB Observation Date(s) for 2021 will be posted soon*

 Bay Nettles in Barnegat Bay

-Bay nettles are small stinging jellyfish found in Barnegat Bay.
+Bay Nettles are stinging jellyfish found in Barnegat Bay.
 Their diet consists mainly of fish eggs, larva, zooplankton, and other small and drifting animals.
-Unlike other native species found in the bay, bay nettles are able to thrive in warm waters with low oxygen levels.
+Unlike other native species found in the bay, Bay Nettles are able to thrive in warm waters with low oxygen levels.
 This type of habitat hinders its prey which makes them slower and easier to catch.
-As bay nettle populations rise in these more compromised water bodies, populations of native species will fall.
+As Bay Nettle populations rise in these more compromised water bodies, populations of native species will fall.

-To learn more about sea nettles in Barnegat Bay check out this article: Rise of the Stinging Jellies: Sea Nettle and Clinging Jellyfish Phenomena in Barnegat Bay – Save Barnegat BaySave Barnegat Bay
+To learn more about these jellyfish and their relatives in Barnegat Bay check out this article: Rise of the Stinging Jellies: Sea Nettle and Clinging Jellyfish Phenomena in Barnegat Bay – Save Barnegat BaySave Barnegat Bay

-Bay nettles start their life cycle in a polypoid stage.
-They are only millimeters long and have small tentacles used for feeding.
+Bay Nettles begin their life cycle in a polypoid stage when they are only millimeters long and have small tentacles used for feeding.
 During this polyp stage, the bay nettles must attach or settle onto a sturdy surface.
 It can either remain attached to a surface as a sessile (immobile) polyp or change its form to the medusa stage.
 The medusa stage of the bay nettle’s life has six steps before it becomes an adult medusa.
 At every step, the medusa grows in size and number of tentacles until it takes its familiar shape, with the large top or bell and 16 tentacles hanging down from the bell.

 Why We Care